pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### single_instance_detect

-Handles elements that require a single occurence only.
+Detects handles for elements that require a single occurrence only.

 _keys and values:_
 - "[disable](#disable)" : false